andrerpena/WordCounter/README.md

-Bridgewater challenge: Concordance
+Wordcounter challenge
 ===

-My name is `Andre Pena`.
-This is my Bridgewater challenge resolution for the `Concordance` problem.
-The objective is to count occurrences of words on a text file.
+This is a program that counts occurrences of words in a text file.

 The project is also available on [GitHub](https://github.com/andrerpena/WordCounter).